 Twenty years afer his first contest, at age 38, Cutler suffered his first major injury with last year’s biceps tear.
 One key to bodybuilding success is injury avoidance, and Cutler did this by rarely going less than 10 reps per set in recent years, utilizing feel sets to gauge his muscles’ abilities each workout, and working around small strains and pains.

 Whey powders boosted his daily protein intake.
 Creatine and BCAAs powered him through workouts.
 Vitamins and minerals ensured that the salad-adverse Cutler had all the necessary micronutrients for recovery.
 Throughout his career he’s been on the cutting edge of sports nutrition.

 18. STICK MOSTLY TO THE 8-12 REP RANGE

-18. Stick mostly to the 8–12 rep range.
 Until 2004, most of his sets were in the 8–10 range, and during his teenage years he often went even lower.
-But over the past eight years, he rarely strayed from the 10–12 range for big body parts.
-Arms and calves were mostly in the 12–15 range.
+But since then, he rarely strays from the 10–12 range for big body parts.
+Arms and calves are mostly in the 12–15 range.